expression

 arguments)

-If the value is not function, it fails.
+If the value is not function, it disrupts.

 If a function is invoked with too few arguments, the missing arguments are null

-.
-If a function is invoked with too many arguments, it fails.
+If a function is invoked with excess arguments, there is a distruption.

 infix_operator